 URI’s baccalaureate program is designed to prepare students with academic and personal potential to become professional nurses.
 It aims to develop mature, well-informed graduates who will meet the challenges of health care delivery and continued learning.

 Nursing is a creative activity that provides human services for the promotion of health, prevention of illness, and care of the ill.
 It is interdependent with all other disciplines concerned with health.
 Nursing knowledge is viewed as a unique synthesis drawn from the humanities and the natural, biomedical, and social sciences.
 This conceptual approach to nursing incorporates the whole person and his or her environment with the nursing process.
-Our nursing curriculum enhances students’ ability to function professionally in community and home care settings with diverse populations.
+Our nursing curriculum enhances students’ ability to function professionally in hospitals and community and home care settings with diverse populations.

 There are three routes of admission to the college’s baccalaureate program: